Data-driven control of switched linear systems with probabilistic stability guarantees: State feedback stabilization

-In some situations, the received data is a set of input-state data, i.e., $\{(x_i,x_i^+): i=1,2.\cdots, N\}$ where $x_i^+ = A_{\sigma_i} x_i + Bu_i$ and $u_i$ is the $i^{th}$ input.
+\begin{remark} In some practice situations, what we receive is a set of input-state data, i.e., $\{(x_i, u_i, x_i^+): i=1,2.\cdots, N\}$ where $x_i^+ = A_{\sigma_i} x_i + Bu_i$ and $u_i$ is the $i\textsuperscript{th}$ input.
 As $B$ is known, we can convert this data set into $\{(x_i,x_i^+ -Bu_i): i=1,2.\cdots, N\}$.
 We can then apply our approach on this converted data set.
 Furthermore, the states may not lie on the unit sphere.
 While the solution of the sampled problem in (\ref{eqn:gammaomegaN}) does not change from a theoretical point of view, we can use the scaled data $\{(x_i/\|x_i\|,(x_i^+ -Bu_i)/\|x_i\|): i=1,2.\cdots, N\}$ to improve numerical stability.
-If the samples follow an isotropic Gaussian distribution centered at zero (with the covariance matrix being a scalar variance multiplied by the identity matrix) and are generated independently, the scaled points are uniformly distributed on the unit sphere and hence our probabilistic guarantees in Theorem \ref{thm:bound} are still valid.
+If the samples follow an isotropic Gaussian distribution centered at zero (with the covariance matrix being a scalar variance multiplied by the identity matrix) and are generated independently, the scaled points are uniformly distributed on the unit sphere and hence our probabilistic guarantees in Corollary \ref{cor:bound} are still valid. \end{remark}